openremote/openremote/README.md

 Before following this quickstart make sure you have [prepared your environment](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Preparing-the-environment).
 There are two options how to start with OpenRemote:

-1. Use the images from Docker Hub (easiest)
+1. Starting OpenRemote with images from Docker Hub (easiest)
-2. Checkout this project and build the images locally first
+2. Starting OpenRemote with source-build images

 ### 1. Starting OpenRemote with images from Docker Hub